mongodb/specifications/source/crud/crud.rst

     writeResult: Optional<BulkWriteResult>;

     /**
-     * The error that occured on account of write concern failure.
+     * The error that occurred on account of write concern failure.
 If the error was a Write Concern related, this field must be present.
      */
     writeConcernError: Optional<WriteConcernError>;

     /**
-     * The error that occured on account of a non-write concern failure.
+     * The error that occurred on account of a non-write concern failure.
 This might be empty if the error was a Write Concern related error.
      */
     writeErrors: Optional<Iterable<BulkWriteError>>;